 Red Langhe Barolo Firm tannins and lifted aromatics give structure to braised dishes and earthy sides.

-Updated Dec 29, 2025 Body: full Acidity: medium Tannin: high Sweetness: dry Grape: Nebbiolo Region: Piedmont, Italy
+Updated Jan 14, 2026 Body: full Acidity: medium Tannin: high Sweetness: dry Grape: Nebbiolo Region: Piedmont, Italy

 About This Style Langhe Barolo is a red built on Nebbiolo from Piedmont, Italy.
 Expect firm tannins and lifted aromatics give structure to braised dishes and earthy sides.